SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 ### WebUI, SolAdmin and SEMP access

-Use the Load Balacer's external Public IP at port 8080 to access these services.
+Use the Load Balancer's external Public IP at port 8080 to access these services.

 ### Solace CLI access